update/update/support/docs/cli.built-in-updaters.md

 ### init

-Choose the updaters to run by default each time `update` is run from the command line:
+Prompts you to choose one or more updaters to run by default each time `update` is run from the command line:

 ```sh
 $ update init